Start the conversation

 It's a simple enough website that's easy to navigate and genuinely offers users useful information.
 Let's say you're into cooking and want to find new recipes.
 All you need to do is look up recipes, and you'll be bombarded with an endless supply of ingredients and measurements needed for just about anything you can imagine.

 This can be applied to a variety of other interests, too.
 If you're looking for fashion tips and examples, you'll find more than enough images to help.
 If you're trying to decorate or paint a room, Pinterest has your back.
-The examples could go on for just about forever.
+The examples could go on forever.

 On top of that, Pinterest is completely free.
 But to access the site, you need to have an account to get the ball rolling.
 Fortunately, Pinterest makes the entire process fairly easy by integrating Facebook and Google logins.

-Luckily for Pinterest, the company hasn't had to deal with any scandals – especially like Facebook's data breach back in 2017, which is still hurting the company today.
+Luckily for Pinterest, the company hasn't had to deal with any scandals – especially like Facebook's data breach back in 2017.

 Prior to Pinterest's IPO, the company was valued at $12 billion after receiving $1.5 billion in funds back in 2017.
 Post-IPO, the company is valued at around $10 billion.
 The firm's shareholders include Andreessen Horowitz, Fidelity Investments, Valiant Capital Management, FirstMark Capital, and Bessemer Venture Partners.